-- 4.18 Fenland's guidance document also refers to the proportion of a 'field of view' occupied by turbines in relation to residential visual amenity (see Chapter 3). - 4.19 Torridge District Council's 'Wind Energy Policy' statement establishes minimum separation distances between turbines and designated landscapes (500m from AONB).
+- 4.18 (Note: Scottish Planning Advice Note 45, on which the above table is based, contains different categories of distance and descriptions of impact.
+Links to this document are provided in Appendix 1). - 4.19 Fenland's guidance document also refers to the proportion of a 'field of view' occupied by turbines in relation to residential visual amenity (see Chapter 3). - 4.20 Torridge District Council's 'Wind Energy Policy' statement establishes minimum separation distances between turbines and designated landscapes (500m from AONB).
 In terms of non designated landscapes, it adds that developers are required to provide information on how the turbine proposal will integrate into the existing landscape, taking into account identified landscape character areas.
 A district wide Landscape Character Assessment was underway at the time the document was produced (May 2010) and it is stated that once this work is completed, it would be possible to produce a landscape sensitivity assessment to wind energy development in the district.